Marshall vs. North Texas NCAA Football Odds, Plays and Insights | October 15, 2021

 Over/Under Insights

-- Marshall and its opponents have scored at least 66.5 points or more only once this season.
+- Marshall has combined with its opponents to put up more than 66.5 points just once this season.

 - North Texas' games have gone over 66.5 points in only one opportunity this season.